jlmcgraw/GeoReferencePlates/README.md

 	A first run for all plates may take a day or two, subsequent runs will be much shorter

-	multithread.sh
+	multithread.sh (being deprecated)
 		This will attempt to use all available CPUs to speed up the process

-	countAndDiff.sh
+	./chartCounts.pl
-		Produce a count of the possible vs. georeferenced plates with a difference between the two lists
+		Produce a count of the plates from the dtpp.db database

 This software and the data it produces come with no guarantees about accuracy or usefulness whatsoever!
 Don't use it when your life may be on the line!